OCA/project/project_recalculate/README.rst

     * Search first resource related with this user (normally user is related, only with one resource) and get its working calendar
     * If not found, search first working calendar of the company
-    * If not found, then every day is workable an work starts at 08:00 and ends at 18:00
+    * If not found, then every day is workable and work starts at 08:00 and ends at 18:00
 * If not user assigned:
     * Search first working calendar of the company
-    * If not found, then every day is workable an work starts at 08:00 and ends at 18:00
+    * If not found, then every day is workable and work starts at 08:00 and ends at 18:00

 Usage
 =====

+There are two calcutation modes:

+* **Date begin**: Task start/end dates are recalculated from project's date begin
+* **Date end**: Task start/end dates are recalculated from project's date end

+If the project start/end date is changed in the form view, then you have to click "Recalculate project" button to recalculate all open tasks [1] according to the new date.

+[1] 'Open tasks' means tasks in a stage that are defined with 'fold' = False

-This a tipycal use case:
+This a typical use case:

 1. Create a project and configure:
     * Calculation type, for example "Date end"